The Big Picture on What Happens If Your Tenant Goes To Jail:

 Special Considerations: When to Contact a Lawyer

 What if your tenant goes to jail for domestic violence?
-Allowing them to remain on the lease may seem dangerous to both you and other tenants.
+Allowing them to remain on the lease may seem dangerous to you and other tenants.

 Protect Yourself if Your Tenant Goes to Jail